Bradford-Wong/CS461-Group72-Capstone/README.md

   G. Click on the “Finish” button on the “Verify Configuration” page
 17. Click on an available virtual device and then click on the “OK” button
 18. The emulator will now launch and our application should automatically install and open up

+It is possible that you might get problems when you first build the app (but everything should work fine the first time).
+Common fixes are to first clean the project (go to "build" -> "clean project") and then do a gradle resync (go to "file" -> "Sync Project With Gradle Files").

 ## Setup MySql Server
 1. Run the Script MySQLInstall on a Ubuntu machine using Bash.
 Command: "bash MySQLInstall" (Found in this repo on the front page above Readme)